 - 12.5.1 When it appears that the state has suffered losses or damages through criminal acts or possible criminal acts, the matter must be reported, in writing, to the accounting officer and the South African Police Service.
 In the case of omissions, the matter must be reported, in writing, to the accounting officer.
-Whether or not the person is still in the employ of the state, the accounting officer must recover the value of the loss or damage from the person responsible. - 12.5.2 When movable assets are written off, this must be noted in the asset register.
+Whether or not the person is still in the employ of the state, the accounting officer must recover the value of the loss or damage from the person responsible. - 12.5.2 The accounting officer may write of losses or damages arising from criminal acts or omissions if, after a thorough investigation, it is found that the loss or damage is irrecoverable. - 12.5.[2]3 When movable assets are written off, this must be noted in the asset register.